WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/Contributing.md

 @Image(source: "Contributing-Xcode-Live-Preview")

 > Tip: Sometimes the Assistant Editor might not refresh or show a blank screen.
-In those cases, you can quickly close & reopen the Assistant Editor by using the shortcut twie.
+In those cases, you can quickly close & reopen the Assistant Editor by using the shortcut twice.
 And make sure that "Documentation Preview" is selected in the Dropdown at the top of the Assistant Editor.

 ### Image Name & Format